Jonathon-Fleming/ToxPi-GIS/README.md

 1. Use the [ToxPi GUI](https://toxpi.org/) to analyze your data and obtain an output csv file.
 2. Run ToxPi_Model.py using the ToxPi output.
 Alternatively, experienced ArcGIS users may use ToxPi.tbx from within ArcGIS Pro.
-3. Open the resulting layer file in ArcGIS Pro and share the layer files to ArcGIS Online publically.
+3. Open the resulting layer file in ArcGIS Pro and share the layer files as a web map to ArcGIS Online publically.
 4. Obtain the shareable web link for the hosted layer from ArcGIS Online, which anyone can use to view the layer.

 **Script Instructions:**